RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 		broadcast [red v]
 	```

-+ When your character receives this message, they should check whether the number 1 is at the start of the list (that means that red is the next colour in the sequence).
++ When your character receives this message, they should check whether the number 1 is at the start of the list (which means that red is the next colour in the sequence).
 If it is, you can remove the number from the list, as it's been guessed correctly.
 Otherwise it's game over!

 	```blocks
 		when I receive [red v]